 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the D-LUX Typ 109 has an electronic viewfinder (2764k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-PL8 relies on live view and the rear LCD for framing.
+That said, the E-PL8 can be equipped with an optional viewfinder – the VF-4.
 The following table reports on some other key feature differences and similarities of the Leica D-LUX Typ 109, the Olympus E-PL8, and comparable cameras.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The E-PL8 has a touchscreen, while the D-LUX Typ 109 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.The E-PL8 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the D-LUX Typ 109 does not have a selfie-screen.